eriqsp/indices-dashboard/README.md

 ![Dashboard preview](files/dashboard_example.png)

+_Preview captured with data from March 10, 2026._

 A compact Streamlit market dashboard that tracks a small set of assets and indexes in one screen.
 It fetches data from Yahoo Finance, summarizes current performance, and renders interactive price charts with a light/dark mode toggle.

 ## What it shows